Welcome to 2019. I caught this earlier in the week and absolutely love the idea.Startup or Thesis?

 The bank’s proposition is that five controllable behaviours are linked to three risks that lead to 80% of the reasons why individuals do not meet their financial obligations; reward customers for their “good behaviours” and you better control the risk.

-Discovery plans to attract clients from an existing client base of 300,000 credit card holders and about 1 million Vitality members to its mobile-banking operation.
+Discovery plans to attract clients from an existing client base of 300,000 credit card holders and about 1 million Vitality members to its behavioral mobile-banking operation.

 Flying Police Drone Bikes to…